top of page

 “Anti-racism takes work.
 The work starts with you.”
 Jeffrey Boakye

-How We Hold the 50/50 Experience
+How We Hold the Training Groups

 Our approach is informed by multiple theories including Non Violent Communication and Deep Democracy, a facilitation method that enables every voice, including those that are often marginalised or unheard to be recognised and included in the collective process.
-We also use creativity as a tool for liberation and holding, allowing art making, movement and imagination to help contain strong feelings, deepen insight and open pathways for transformation and repair.
+We also use creativity as a tool for liberation and holding, allowing art making, movement and imagination to help explore strong feelings, deepen insight and open pathways for transformation and repair.

 We know that meaningful dialogue about racism can evoke strong feelings: grief, anger, shame, defensiveness, and we approach these as opportunities for learning, reflection and growth.
 Our emphasis is on containment, care and accountability, ensuring that this work takes place within clear ethical and therapeutic boundaries and supported structures for reflection, mentorship and independent supervision.